CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. To apply this policy to specific users select your newly created policy, click on **Manage users** in the search bar search and select the users or groups to whom you intend to apply this policy.
 Select **Apply**.

+1. This policy will enable users to access only the apps that you have allowed.

 1. To learn more about teams policies refer to https://docs.microsoft.com/en-us/microsoftteams/assign-policies.

 ## Conclusion